retgits/gh/README.md

   gh [command]

 Available Commands:
-  all         Stage all unstaged files amend       Use the last commit message and amend your stuffs clone       Clone a repository to a specified directory commit      A simpler alias for "git commit -a -S -m" create-repo Create a repository credit      A very slightly quicker way to credit an author on the latest commit help        Help about any command nuke-branch Removes a branch locally and on the remote origin undo        Undo the last commit, but don't throw away any changes
+  all            Stage all unstaged files amend          Use the last commit message and amend your stuffs clone          Clone a repository to a specified directory commit         A simpler alias for "git commit -a -S -m" create-project Create a Go project create-repo    Create a repository credit         A very slightly quicker way to credit an author on the latest commit help           Help about any command nuke-branch    Removes a branch locally and on the remote origin undo           Undo the last commit, but don't throw away any changes

 Flags:
       --config string   config file (default is $HOME/.ghconfig.yml)